ShantiKumariGautam/CanaraSync.AI/README.md

 > ⚠️ Ensure all required permissions (location, touch input, etc.) are enabled for full functionality.

-## Project Architecture

-The CanaraSync.AI project follows a modular architecture that separates concerns across frontend, behavioral logic, and local storage:

-### 1. **Frontend (React Native with Expo)**
-- Built using React Native and Expo for cross-platform compatibility.
-- UI components are organized screen-wise (Login, Profile, Home, QR Screen, etc.).
-- Navigation is managed using React Navigation with a bottom tab structure.

-### 2. **Gesture & Behavior Logger**
-- Custom hooks and gesture handlers log all user interactions:
-  - Tap, Scroll, Swipe
-  - Typing speed and backspace usage
-  - Session duration and gesture velocity
-- Data is enriched with contextual details like screen name, gesture type, and device model.

-### 3. **Local Storage (AsyncStorage)**
-- All user gesture and session data is stored in a centralized AsyncStorage key: `CanaraSyncData`.
-- Data is stored in JSON format and updated in real-time.
-- No cloud storage is used to maintain complete on-device privacy.

-### 4. **Behavioral Model (TinyML Ready)**
-- Behavioral data collected over the first 6 sessions is used to train a personalized anomaly detection model.
-- From the 7th session onwards, gestures are compared with the learned profile to detect anomalies.
-- Anomaly triggers reauthentication requests.

-### 5. **Location Integration**
-- Geolocation is fetched using Expo Location API.
-- Each session’s gestures are tagged with coordinates and timestamps to strengthen anomaly detection.

-### 6. **Security Layers**
-- Reauthentication triggered via anomaly detection.
-- Silent SOS and duress gesture detection planned for future integration.
-- No internet dependency: app works offline to maintain security even in low-connectivity zones.

----

-> This architecture ensures real-time, privacy-first behavioral authentication on mobile devices, tailored for women, elderly, and shared-device users.

-## Future Scope and Scalability

 CanaraSync.AI is built with a forward-looking vision that extends beyond authentication.
 As we scale, the platform will evolve to become a holistic guardian of mobile security:

 ### 1. Adaptive AI Personalization